AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 ## What's Next?

-Download and use the [Onboarding Internal Communications Guide and Template}() [LINK TO DOWNLOADABLE FILE] craft regular updates and report progress for stakeholders.
+Download and use the [Onboarding Internal Communications Guide and Template](https://experienceleague.adobe.com) **LINK TO BE PROVIDED** craft regular updates and report progress for stakeholders.
 Include key metrics, achievements, and upcoming milestones to keep them informed and engaged.

 ### Authors